a7medkamel/eb2/README.md

 - [ ] 2 lines of grout in master shower are flaking
 - [~] garage has lots of gaps in it
 - [ ] door bell rings on its own

-## Secondary:
-- [ ] missing bolt on hand rail to second floor
 - [ ] leaking shower handle in master tub
-- [ ] some light switches aren't correctly installer
-- [ ] laundry trim
-- [ ] powder room door needs a little sanding / finish (there is a large X mark on it)

 ## Information
 - [ ] need paint codes for all the colors used